-LANDBANK Access to Academic Development to Empower the Masses towards Endless Opportunities (ACADEME) Lending Program The Bank has approved a total of P924 million loans to 26 schools with releases of P621.39 million and outstanding balance of P429.15 million.
-LANDBANK Interim Rehabilitation Support to Cushion Unfavorably affected Enterprises by COVID-19 (I-RESCUE) Lending Program The Bank has approved a total of P40.84 billion loans to 840 borrowers with releases of P39.08 billion and outstanding balance of P34.12 billion.
-Overseas Filipino Workers Reintegration Program (OFW-RP)The Bank has approved a total of P2.33 billion loans borrowers with releases of P2.28 billion and outstanding b P371.40 million.
+LANDBANK ACcess to Academic Development to Empower the Masses towards Endless Opportunities (ACADEME) Lending Program The Bank has approved a total of P924 million loans to 26 schools with releases of P621.39 million and outstanding balance of P429.15 million.
+LANDBANK Interim REhabilitation Support to Cushion Unfavorably affected Enterprises by COVID 19 (I RESCUE) Lending Program The Bank has approved a total of P40,842.71 million loans to 840 borrowers with releases of P39,089.19 million and outstanding balance of P34,127.61 million.
+Overseas Filipino Workers Reintegration Program (OFW-RP) The Bank has approved a total of P2,332.58 million loans to 1,359 borrowers with releases of P2,281.20 million and outstanding balance of P371.40 million.
 Innovation and Technology (I-Tech) Lending Program The Bank has approved a total of P35.35 million loans to six borrowers with releases of P20.55 million and outstanding balance of P6.27 million.
 Sustainable Multi-dimensional Approach using Revolutionized Technologies (SMART) in City Development Lending Program The Bank has assisted one borrower with an approved amount of P70 million, with release of P55.30 million and no outstanding balance.
 Credit Facility for State Universities and Colleges (SUCs) The Bank has approved a total of P80.51 million loans to three borrowers with releases of P77.12 million and outstanding balance of P4.24 million.
 Franchising Lending Program The Bank has assisted one borrower with an approved amount of P12.96 million, with release of P12.96 million and outstanding balance of P12.64 million.
-LGU Lending Program The Bank has approved a total of P209.05 billion loans to 720 borrowers with releases of P122.30 billion and outstanding balance of P91.47 billion.
-Bringing Urbanization and Innovation thru LANDBANK's Diverse Engineering Resource Support (BUILDERS) The Bank has approved a total of P73.73 billion loans to 494 borrowers with releases of P185 billion and outstanding balance of P24.99 billion.
-LANDBANK CARES (Calamity Assistance and Rehabilitation Support) Program The Bank has approved a total of P8.12 billion loans to 171 borrowers with releases of P4.61 billion and outstanding balance of P2.36 billion.
-H 2 OPE (Water Program for Everyone) The Bank has approved a total of P7.56 billion loans to 47 borrowers with releases of P4.89 billion and outstanding balance of P2.89 billion.
-Housing Opportunities Made Easy (HOME) Program The Bank has approved a total of P79.98 billion loans to 28,576 borrowers with releases of P79.82 billion and outstanding balance of P60.74 billion.
-(Interim Students Loan for Tuitions Towards Upliftment of Education for the Development of Youth) I-STUDY Lending Program The Bank has approved a total of P4.48 million loans to 66 borrowers with releases of P4.14 million and outstanding balance of P3.29 million.
+LGU Lending Program The Bank has approved a total of P209,059.39 million loans to 720 borrowers with releases of P122,307.27 million and outstanding balance of P91,476.35 million.
+BUILDERS (Bringing Urbanization and Innovation thru LANDBANK's Diverse Engineering Resource Support) Program The Bank has approved a total of P73.73 Billion loans to 494 borrowers with releases of P185.00 Billion and outstanding balance of P24.99 Billion.
+LANDBANK CARES (Calamity Assistance and Rehabilitation Support) Program The Bank has approved a total of P8,124.15 million loans to 171 borrowers with releases of P4,613.42 million and outstanding balance of P2,366 million.
+H OPE (Water Program for Everyone) The Bank has approved a total of P7,568.88 million loans to 47 borrowers with releases of P4,893.61 million and outstanding balance of P2,893.42 million.
+HOME (Housing Opportunities Made Easy) Program The Bank has approved a total of P79,983.56 million loans to 28,576 borrowers with releases of P79,829.39 million and outstanding balance of P60,746.42 million.
+I-STUDY (Interim Students Loan for Tuitions Towards Upliftment of Education for the Development of Youth) Lending The Bank has approved a total of P4.48 million loans to 66 borrowers with releases of P4.14 million and outstanding balance of P3.29 million.